gregberns/fp-learning-process/_notes/Pipe Operator.md

 ---
+title: Pipe Operator
 ---

-# Pipe Operator

-The operator applies the left value to the function on the right as the last parameter.
+The pipe operator (`|>`) applies the left value to the function on the right as the last parameter.

+---

 ```
 let add: int => int => int = a => b => a + b